ArjunaWahyu/MDLBEEWS/README.md

 The software significantly enhances research and operational efficiency within earthquake early warning systems.
 By automating previously manual workflows, it enables real-time seismic data analysis within minutes.
 In addition to accelerating processes, the software also opens new opportunities for exploring machine learning-based topics that were previously inaccessible due to computational limitations.

+At present, MDLBEEWS operates as a single-station system, meaning it processes seismic data from one sensor location at a time.
+While this approach enables focused and efficient real-time analysis, it does not yet support multi-station or networked deployments, which are essential for broader regional coverage and more robust earthquake early warning capabilities.

+Despite this limitation, MDLBEEWS is designed with integration in mind.
+The system provides both RESTful API and WebSocket interfaces, allowing seamless communication with external platforms and services.
+These interfaces enable other systems to access real-time alerts, seismic data, and analytical results, paving the way for future expansion into multi-station configurations and integration with larger seismic monitoring networks.

 ### Technology Overview

 MDLBEEWS utilizes several modern technologies to ensure scalability, reliability, and high performance: